 I absolutely love this one, and of all the walks I have done in the Surrey Hills, it is probably my second favourite.
 Devils Punch Bowl being the first.

 If you want more detailed information about how to do this walk in Surrey, you can check out my guide about walking from Guildford to Newlands Corner and St Martha’s Hill.

 4) Guildford to Godalming – The one along the river

 Start: Guildford Finish: Godalming Distance: 5.7 miles Time: 2h Difficulty: Easy Type: Linear

-For more detailed information, you can read about the Guildford to Goldalming walk here.
+For more detailed information, you can read about the walk from Guildford to Goldalming here.